-Choosing a career can feel like trying to pick a single path on a map with lots of roads.
-The 16 Career Clusters are a practical planning framework that helps you explore related careers together, understand the education and training that fit, and keep your options open as your goals change.
-This guide walks through what the clusters are, how they fit into broader “career families,” and how to use them to narrow choices without locking yourself in.
+Choosing a career can feel like standing over a map full of roads and trying to decide which one matters most.
+The 16 Career Clusters offer a practical way to sort through the options.
+They group related careers together, show how education and training fit into the picture, and leave room for your plans to shift as your goals do.
+This guide explains what the clusters are, how they fit into broader “career families,” and how to use them to narrow your choices without boxing yourself in.

 Quick reference: the 16 official career clusters